Pioneers join ski-town conference

 Imonti traced the Pioneers’ move to a weekend series with Sun Valley last season, which came at a time when he and other team leaders were discussing folding the entire organization.

 "We were kicking around the idea of just shutting it down," he said.
+"It seemed like maybe some of the fire had just burned out," he said.

 "When Sun Valley was in town, they were talking about it (the new league).
 We had always wanted to be in a league with Sun Valley and Jackson in the past.
 They were all on board with it if we could get in on a limited scale, so we just sort of started brainstorming and finding a way to make it work."